earthly/earthly/docs/best-practices/best-practices.md

 RUN --secret MY_SECRET echo "secret: $MY_SECRET" > /app/secret.txt
 ```

-While this seems inoccuous and possibly uncommon, consider the following, which on the face of it might look like a good idea:
+While this seems innocuous and possibly uncommon, consider the following, which on the face of it might look like a good idea:

 ```Dockerfile
 # Bad